 The Route solver has the option to generate the optimal sequence of visiting the stop locations.
 This is the traveling salesman problem, or TSP.
 The TSP is a combinatorial problem, meaning there is no straightforward way to find the best sequence.
 Heuristics are used to find good solutions to these types of problems in a short amount of time.
-The TSP implementation within Network Analyst also handles time windows on the stops; that is, it finds the optimal sequence to visit the stops with a minimum amount of lateness.
+The TSP implementation in Network Analyst also handles time windows on the stops; that is, it finds the optimal sequence to visit the stops with a minimum amount of lateness.

 The traveling salesman solver starts by generating an origin-destination cost matrix between all the stops to be sequenced and uses a tabu search-based algorithm to find the best sequence of visiting the stops.
 Tabu search is a metaheuristic algorithm for solving combinatorial problems.
 It falls in the realm of local search algorithms.
-The exact implementation of the tabu search is proprietary, but it has been researched and developed extensively in-house at Esri to quickly yield good results.
+The exact implementation of the tabu search is proprietary, but it has been researched and developed extensively at Esri to quickly yield good results.

 Vehicle routing problem with time windows

 The VRP solver starts by generating an origin-destination matrix of shortest-path costs between all order and depot locations along the network.
 Using this cost matrix, it constructs an initial solution by inserting the orders one at a time onto the most appropriate route.
-The initial solution is then improved upon by resequencing the orders on each route, as well as moving orders from one route to another, and exchanging orders between routes.
-The heuristics used in this process are based on a tabu search metaheuristic and are proprietary, but these have been under continual research and development in-house at Esri for many years and quickly yield good results.
+The initial solution is then improved by resequencing the orders on each route, as well as moving orders from one route to another, and exchanging orders between routes.
+The heuristics used in this process are based on a tabu search metaheuristic and are proprietary, but they have been under continual research and development at Esri for many years and quickly yield good results.

-The Service Area solver is also based on Dijkstra's algorithm to traverse the network.
-Its goal is to return a subset of connected edge features such that they are within the specified network distance or cost cutoff; in addition, it can return the lines categorized by a set of break values that an edge may fall within.
+The service area solver is also based on Dijkstra's algorithm to traverse the network.
+Its goal is to return a subset of connected edge features such that they are within the specified network distance or cost cutoff.
+In addition, it can return the lines categorized by a set of break values that an edge may fall within.
 The service area solver can generate lines, polygons surrounding these lines, or both.

 The polygons are generated by buffering the lines by a user-provided distance.
 Optionally, users can create high-quality polygons such that the polygons contain all the area that is closer to the traversed lines than the nontraversed lines, up to a user-provided distance.

 Location-allocation is a solver for the facility location problem.
 That is, given N candidate facilities and M demand points with a weight, choose a subset of the facilities, P, such that the sum of the weighted distances from each M to the closest P is minimized.
 This is a combinatorial problem of the type N choose P, and the solution space grows extremely large.
-Optimal solutions cannot be obtained by examining all the combinations.
-For example, even a small problem like 100 choose 10 contains over 17 trillion combinations.
+Optimal solutions cannot be obtained by examining all of the combinations.
+For example, even a small problem such as 100 choose 10 contains over 17 trillion combinations.
 In addition, the location-allocation solver has options to solve a variety of location problems such as to minimize weighted impedance, maximize coverage, or achieve a target market share.
 Heuristics are used to solve the location-allocation problems.

 The location-allocation solver starts by generating an origin-destination matrix of shortest-path costs between all the facilities and demand point locations along the network.
 It then constructs an edited version of the cost matrix by a process known as Hillsman editing.
-This editing process enables the same overall solver heuristic to solve a variety of different problem types.
+This editing process enables the same overall solver heuristic to solve a variety of problem types.
 The location-allocation solver then generates a set of semirandomized solutions and applies a vertex substitution heuristic (Teitz and Bart) to refine these solutions, creating a group of good solutions.
-A metaheuristic then combines this group of good solutions to create better solutions.
+A metaheuristic combines this group of good solutions to create better solutions.
 When no additional improvement is possible, the metaheuristic returns the best solution found.
 The combination of an edited matrix, semirandomized initial solutions, a vertex substitution heuristic, and a refining metaheuristic quickly yields near-optimal results.